 - Type a subject and a message.

 - Select Submit to send the message.

 In the Blackboard Learn 9.1 Q2 2016 and Q4 2016 releases, Blackboard added a new feature to turn off DMARC handling with emails.
-Clients who host their own mail server and have control over their user's email addresses are not susceptible to DMARC-based rejections and can disable this feature.
+Clients who host their own mail servers and have control over their users' email addresses aren't susceptible to DMARC-based rejections and can disable this feature.

 - Update the configuration by running the PushConfigUpdates command.

 More on the bb-config.properties file

 Starting in the Blackboard Learn 9.1 Q2 2017 release, administrators edit email configuration settings in the user interface, rather than editing the settings in the bb-config.properties file.
 This method also allows you to edit email configuration settings without having to restart your Blackboard Learn environment.